DIGImend/digimend-kernel-drivers/README.md

 directly, employing the experimental DKMS support.
 Please [report issues][report_issue] if you find any.

+### DKMS issue preventing correct installation ###

+If you're installing Debian packages, or installing source packages with DKMS directly, you might hit a bug in DKMS which prevents some of the driver modules from installing.
+If you do, you will see a message like this while trying to install the drivers:

+    hid-uclogic.ko:
+    Running module version sanity check.
+    Error!
+Module version 7 for hid-uclogic.ko
+    is not newer than what is already found in kernel 4.9.0-5-amd64 (7).
+    You may override by specifying --force.

+For details see [upstream pull-request fixing the issue][dkms_issue_pr].

+To fix that you can apply the patch linked above yourself, or execute the below command:

+    sudo sed -i -e 's/\<unset res$/res=()/' /usr/sbin/dkms

+Be aware that the operation the above command does is inexact, and might not work, or might break DKMS.
+You've been warned.
+In any case, simply reinstall DKMS to restore it if something goes wrong.

 ### Installing source package manually ###

 To build the drivers run `make` in the package's directory.